Remod-org/NextGenPVE/README.md

 ## Details

-RealPVE uses SQLite for most of its data storage.
-The database file is named realpve.db.
+RemodPVE uses SQLite for most of its data storage.
+The database file is named remodpve.db.

 The only other data file is rpve_zonemaps.json.
 This is currently used by third party plugins that create their own PVP ruleset and zones.